 People go to stores to buy stuff, not coffee shops, parks or bars.

 Online marketplaces are designated.
 Internet users go-to online stores when they are ready to make a purchase.
 Trying to hawk your stuff where in the wrong place might not be the way of the future.

 Even if you do make a sale to a perfectly ripe buying prospect, how do you make the second?
 Will the customer stay loyal to you?
 Or will they return to their favourite social media platform without giving you a second thought.

 Don’t get sucked in by the bright lights and the shiny new plaything.

-Develop a sustainable ecommerce marketing strategy.
+Develop a sustainable eCommerce marketing strategy.

-You need to focus on providing content that sparks interests, entertains, and excites social media users.
+You need to focus on providing content that sparks interest, entertains, and excites social media users.
 Drive them back to your blog or website and sign them up for email updates.
 You can nurture the relationship, with more helpful content that establishes trust and prepares your subscribers with all the information they need to make a purchase decision.
 Then give potential customers a nudge to buy.

 Create the best possible experience.
 Develop and maintain relationships.
 Meet and keep loyal repeat customers.